TheTexta/obsidian-main/Psychology/Biological Psychology/Antagonist.md

 #biological-psychology
-Antagonist::a drug that blocks or decreases the function of a [[Neurotransmitters|neurotransmitter]]
+Antagonist::a drug that blocks or decreases the function of a [[Psychology/Biological Psychology/Neurotransmitters|neurotransmitter]]

 ### Examples of Antagonists
 * Botulinim Toxin::Botox which smoothes wrinkles by paralysing facial muscles.